araobp/parking/README.md

 - [node-eddystone-beacon](https://github.com/don/node-eddystone-beacon)
 - [Cassandra](http://cassandra.apache.org)

+##Do I need ???

+####Do I need MQTT?
+No, I don't. alprd/beanstalkd and nodejs-based REST server (app.js) suffice for the time being.

+####Do I need MongoDB?
+No, I don't.
+I prefer Cassandra over MongoDB.

+####Do I need AWS DynamoDB and Lambda?
+No, I don't.
+The combination of "beanstalkd - app.js(node.js/express) - Cassandra" is much simplar and cheaper than those of AWS.
+I can even create a cluster of Cassandra with multiple Raspberry Pi 3.
+In near future, I will try that.

 ##Building OpenALPR on Raspberry Pi

 First, you have to build OpenCV.
 Follow the instructions here: http://docs.opencv.org/3.0-last-rst/doc/tutorials/introduction/linux_install/linux_install.html